Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 For developers, Webflow’s API and webhooks open the door to advanced automations.
 You can sync Webflow CMS data with external databases, send updates to Slack or automate publishing workflows.

-#### Here’s an example use case:

-If you design a CMS-powered blog in Webflow.
-Each time you publish a new post, a webhook automatically triggers an email campaign via Mailchimp.
-All hands-free.
+For instance: Let’s say you design a blog powered by Webflow’s CMS.
+You can use a webhook that automatically triggers an email campaign via Mailchimp each time you publish a new post.

 That’s the level of control you can expect.